syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Waterfall-Chart.md

 ### Connector line customization

-The connector line can be customized by applying the[ConnectorLineStyle]() property of the series.
+The connector line can be customized by applying the [ConnectorLineStyle]() property of the series.
 The following code example illustrates how to apply style for connector line.

 {% tabs %}